-If you have an online purchase coming up, make sure you shop through the AAdvantage eShopping portal for bonus points.
+If you have an online purchase coming up, make sure you shop through the AAdvantage eShopping portal for bonus miles.
 As of the time of writing, American Airlines partners with over 950 online stores, and everyone from eBay to Best Buy to Staples is a partner.

 Each partner offers a different number of AAdvantage miles per dollar spent.
 To find a merchant’s earning rate, just find your merchant of choice on the portal’s website.
 Note that these rates change frequently based on promotions and current sales.

-To earn even more AAdvantage miles, use your Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® to make your purchases.
+To earn even more AAdvantage miles, use your AAdvantage Platinum Select World Elite card to make your purchases.
 You’ll earn 1 extra AAdvantage mile per dollar spent — something that can add up quickly depending on how much you shop.

 Once the 100,000 AAdvantage miles are in your AAdvantage account, you need to figure out how you want to use them.

-Hot Tip: If you’ve got 10k or fewer miles leftover after booking a great trip and you’re still itching to use them, check out our piece: The Best Ways to Use 10,000 (or Fewer) AAdvantage Miles.
+Hot Tip: If you have less than 10,000 miles leftover after booking a trip but you’re itching to use the rest of your awards, check out our piece on the best ways to use 10,000 (or fewer) AAdvantage miles.